 Jennie Andrews Photography

 There's nothing attractive about the exterior of a dorm room door, but you can easily make it welcoming and design-worthy with washi tape or removable decals.
-We especially love this fun and abstract washi tape pattern that can instantly turn a contractor-grade door into a welcoming entryway.
+We especially love this fun and "Hello" washi tape pattern that instantly turns a contractor-grade door into a welcoming entryway.